5000, Clinical Guidelines

 5340 Client Education

-In addition to the above, contractors must have written plans for client education that includes goals and content outlines to ensure consistency and accuracy of information provided.
-Contractors’ plans for client education must be reviewed and signed by the clinic medical director.
+In addition to the above, grantees must have written plans for client education that include goals and content outlines to ensure consistency and accuracy of information provided.
+Grantees’ plans for client education must be reviewed and signed by the clinic medical director.